PERMANENT ENVIRONMENTAL PUBLIC ART

 The pollinator friendly habitat below Lakebone is designed and installed by Bee the Change.
 With grasses and flowers the sidewalk comes alive and buzzing with pollinators.
 This restoration of the hardscape of the streets of Burlington is an important part of the stormwater mitigation by becoming a rain garden with long perennial roots.

 This installation is part of the City of Burlington’s Great Streets: Main Street Project and represents an extraordinary collaboration between artists, engineers, fabricators, transportation specialists, environmental partners, and community supporters.
-Special thanks to Clemmons Farm, who collaborated to identify a tree on their historic farm already slated for removal and redirected to the artist.
+Special thanks to Clemmons Farm, who collaborated to identify a tree on their historic farm already slated for removal and donated to the artist in memory of Dr. Jackson Clemmons and Mrs. Lydia Clemmons.
 Additional thanks to Vermont Rail System, S.D.
-Ireland, Artisan Engineering, GCB Corp, Industrial Four, and the many partners who helped make this ambitious public artwork possible.
+Ireland, Artisan Engineering, Industrial Four, Teachers Tree Service, Anthony and Associates, Logic Engineering Associates, Talbert Outdoor Maintenance, Building Heritage, and the many partners who helped make this ambitious public artwork possible.